The Debate About Biometric Technology in the Workplace

 What most people are not aware of is that the biometric data measured and recorded from employees cannot be replicated, stolen, or reverse-engineered to recreate personal information.
 However, security worries persist.

-Here are the facts you need to know on the limitations of biometrics in the workplace:
+Here are the facts you need to know about the limitations of biometrics in the workplace:

 What is Biometrics?